Andrew Stephenson lives in Colne and has advice centres in Barnoldswick and Nelson.

 First elected in 2010, Andrew was re-elected in the 2015, 2017 and 2019 General Elections, with a higher number of votes and share of the vote each time.

 Andrew served as a Vice Chairman of the Conservative Party between 2010-2013 and has acted as Parliamentary Private Secretary (PPS) to four Government Ministers.
 Following Boris Johnson MP becoming Prime Minister Andrew was appointed as Minister of State for the Foreign & Commonwealth Office and Department for International Development.
-Andrew will be the Minister responsible for Africa.
+Andrew is the Minister responsible for Africa.
 Previously, Andrew was a Minister in the Department for Business, Energy and Industrial Strategy.
 He also served as a Government Whip from 2017 - 2019, holding the title of Vice-Chamberlain of HM Household.
 In the EU Referendum in 2016, Andrew voted Leave, along with 63% of Pendle residents.

 As a former small businessman, Andrew has put jobs and employment at the top of his agenda.
 Andrew holds an annual Job Fair at Colne Muni and campaigned for a National Living Wage, which was introduced in 2016.
 He has long championed the regeneration of Brierfield Mills, securing millions of pounds from the Government to bring the site into public ownership and enable its £32 million transformation into ‘Northlight’.